5280 Math Content Guide

 meanings, representations, and models; number stories; strategies and algorithms; properties; doubles; three or more addends

-Note: The rightmost prompt also appears in Grade 1.
+Note: The middle prompt also appears in Grade 1.
 There are plenty of new ideas for Grade 2 (or even Grade 3) students to explore!

 meanings and representations (take away, comparison) and models; number stories; strategies and algorithms (including place value based methods such as trade-first), properties; making change